-James Bonnici, Network Engineer at Trump Systems and owner of ITcan.work computer support services.
+James Bonnici, an IT consultant in the greater Toronto area.
 Winner of the “Volunteer of the Year” award from Sky’s the Limit in 2010.
-Volunteer IT Manager at STL from 2009 to 2019.
+Volunteer IT Manager at STL from 2009 to present.
 With over 20 years of experience with computers, James has seen the rise of the Personal Computer (PC) and Internet in the home to the essential services that today’s top businesses are built on.
 He has helped individuals and corporations to understand and utilize the many facets that today’s technology offers.
 James’ belief in bridging the digital divide, reducing environmental impacts, his experience volunteering with STL, and his work within the technology industry, has provided invaluable insight and expertise to our community partners and recipients.